Tekdirfan/Matching-Algorithms/README.md

 ## Characteristics

-- Strategy-proof: Agents have no incentive to misrepresent their preferences[4][5].
+- Strategy-proof: Agents have no incentive to misrepresent their preferences.
-- Pareto efficient: Always produces a Pareto-optimal matching[4][5].
+- Pareto efficient: Always produces a Pareto-optimal matching.
-- Simple to understand and implement: Agents choose sequentially based on a predetermined order[4].
-- Group strategy-proof: No group of agents can jointly misreport preferences to make some members better off without making others worse off[4].
-- Neutral: The outcome doesn't depend on the labeling of the objects[4][5].
-- Non-bossy: No agent can change the outcome for others without changing their own allocation[5].
 - Deterministic: Given a fixed priority order, the outcome is always the same for the same preferences[1].
 - May lead to unfair outcomes if the priority order is not carefully chosen or justified.